mortie/osyris/README.md

 ---

-You can define functions by defining variables whose bodies are quotes:
+You can define functions by defining variables whose bodies are blocks:

 ```osyris
 (def 'say-hello {print "Hello!"})